Elon Musk wants to make it easier to watch ‘Stranger Things’ in your Tesla

 Since distracted driving is a real risk, the feature will only work while the car is stopped—for now.
 But perhaps when the whole self-driving-car thing becomes a reality, you’ll be able to watch Stranger Things while sitting in L.A. traffic.

 Turning your car into a roving movie theater isn’t completely out of left field.
-As Mashable reports, Musk has been plotting this move for a while, announcing the forthcoming feature at the annual video games industry trade show, E3, back in June.
+As Mashable reports, Musk has been plotting this move for a while, announcing the forthcoming feature at the annual video-games industry trade show, E3, back in June.
 Musk later clarified his “soon” tweet to mean “not more than a few months.”
 He also claims that watching Tuca and Bertie (Musk totally watches that, right?) in your Tesla “has an amazingly immersive, cinematic feel due to the comfy seats & surround sound audio.”

 Ability to stream YouTube & Netflix when car is stopped coming to your Tesla soon!
 Has an amazingly immersive, cinematic feel due to the comfy seats & surround sound audio.